alexa/alexa-auto-sdk/aacs/android/app-components/alexa-auto-apl-renderer/modules/apl-render/README.md

 * The first parameter is a map of the `APLLayout` objects.
 Each `APLLayout` is identified by a window ID, which specifies the window where the APL document is rendered.
 Typically, there is one `APLLayout` defined for the window where all the APL documents are rendered, but you can build skills that support rendering in multiple windows.

 * The second parameter is a JSON array`  pointing to the visual characteristics defined by the device.
-For more information about visual characteristics, see the [APL module README](../../../../../../modules/apl/README.md#visual-characteristics) and the [Smart Screen SDK documentation](https://github.com/alexa/alexa-smart-screen-sdk/blob/master/modules/GUI/config/SmartScreenSDKConfig.md#visual-characteristics-parameters).
+For more information about visual characteristics, see the Auto SDK APL module documentation and the [Smart Screen SDK documentation](https://github.com/alexa/alexa-smart-screen-sdk/blob/master/modules/GUI/config/SmartScreenSDKConfig.md#visual-characteristics-parameters).

 * The third parameter is the default window ID, specifying the window where APL documents are rendered if Alexa does not provide a window ID.